JSVinasco/TesisSequiaDoc/README.md

 ## English version

-This is my undergreade thesis document.
+This is my undergrade thesis document.

 The pdf is freely available in the following link :